chorhatarahuduketuri/utils-and-setup/mlNotes/EDAchecklist.md

 9. feature data: independent or dependent?
 10. feature data: what are the descriptive statistics of the data?
 11. feature data: is it sparse or dense?
-12. feature data: how much of it is missing/zero?
+12. feature data: how much of it is missing?

 ##### Graphical
 13. feature data: what does it look like when graphed?